 How to Sow Thunbergia Seeds

 Thunbergia seeds are easy to germinate.
-Pre-soaking the seeds overnight will hasten germination but is not necessary.
+Pre-soaking the seeds overnight will hasten germination.
 Seeds will germinate in 7 to 21 days and flowering takes anywhere from 6 to 9 weeks depending upon pot size.
 Being root-bound or pot-bound hastens flowering.

 Sow seeds at room temperature (70-75F) in a bright window or under lights using a light potting soil, seed starting mix or mix of perlite and vermiculite.
 Space seeds 1-2 inches apart and cover lightly with soil or mix.
 Pre-moistened peat plugs or Jiffy® pellets also work well, just drop the seed into the pre-drilled holes.